eugtsa/search_lecture/examples/1_eat_all_dots_manual/README.md

 By default, the game will start in keyboard mode.
 Keyboard controls:

-- arrows keys to move the pacman
+- arrow keys to move the pacman
 - 'R' to restart the level
 - 'N' to skip the level
 - 'Q' to quit the game

-To run your agent, add the argument `agent` to the game start command like this:
+Add the argument `agent` to the game start command to run your agent.
+For example:

 ```shell
 make run agent=random_walk_agent
 ```

-To start the game with your agent, put your agent to the ./agents folder and run the game with the name of class of your agent!
+To start the game with your own custom agent put your agent to the ./agents folder.
+Agent module should be named in underscore notation (my_custom_agent) and agent class in it should be named the same but in camel case notation (MyCustomAgent)

 ### Game goal